Education in Indonesia: Dutch colonial period

-For the population in rural areas, the Dutch created the Desa Schools or village schools system which aimed to spread literacy among the native population.
-These schools provide two or three years training of vernacular subjects (reading, writing, ciphering, hygiene, animals and plants, etc.) and served as cheaper alternative schools.
-These village schools, however, received much less funding than the privileged European schools, thus the quality of education provided is often lacking.
-Despite its flaws, the number of village schools reached 17,695 by 1930.
-The rest of the rural education were left to the work of Christian missionary, which are considered more cost-efficient.
+For the rural population, the Dutch created the Desa Schools or village schools system which aimed to spread literacy among the native population.
+These schools provided two or three years training of vernacular subjects (reading, writing, ciphering, hygiene, animals and plants, etc.) and served as cheaper alternative schools.
+These village schools received far less funding than the European schools, thus the quality of education provided is often lacking.
+Despite its flaws, the number of village schools increased to 17,695 by 1930.
+The rest of the rural education were left to the work of the Christian missionary, which were considered more cost-efficient.

-The segregation between Dutch and Indonesian in education pushed several Indonesian figures to start educational institutions for local people.
-Arab Indonesians founded Jamiat Kheir in 1905, Ahmad Dahlan founded Muhammadiyah in November 1912, and Ki Hajar Dewantara founded Taman Siswa in July 1922 to emancipate the native population.
-Pesantrens (Islamic schools) were also mushrooming rapidly during this period.
+The segregation between Dutch and Indonesian people in education pushed several Indonesian figures to start educational institutions for local people.
+Arab Indonesians founded Jamiat Kheir in 1905; Ahmad Dahlan founded Muhammadiyah in November 1912; and Ki Hajar Dewantara founded Taman Siswa in July 1922 to emancipate the native population.
+Pesantrens (Islamic schools) increased rapidly during this period.

 During the colonial period there was a large gap between the educated male and female population.
 In 1920, on the island of Java and Madura out of the 6.5% literate male population, only 0.5% of the female native population are literate.
-Similar phenomenon can be observed on the 'Foreign Orientals' (Arabs and Chinese), with 26.5% literate male population and only 8.5% literate females out of the total population.
+In 1920, on the island of Java and Madura, 6.5% of the male population were literate compared to only 0.5% of the female native population being literate.
+A similar phenomenon could be observed on the 'Foreign Orientals' (Arabs and Chinese), with 26.5% of the male population being literate and only 8.5% of the female population being literate, out of the total population.
 In the outer islands beyond Java the difference between literate male and female population are 12% and 3% out of the population respectively.
 Inspired by a Javanese-born aristocrat Kartini who died young at the age of 25, the Van Deventer family worked to increase female involvement in education and received support from the Dutch government — eventually leading to foundation of Kartini Schools in 1911.

 The Dutch colonial government established universities and colleges for native Indonesian on the island of Java.
 Before founding the Bandung Institute of Technology in 1920, there was no university-level education in the country; students had to go abroad (mainly to Netherlands) to receive it.
 Most of these universities have become the country's top educational institution as of today.
-These institutions are as follow:
+These institutions are as follows: